haxtheweb/edtechjoker/draft-outline.md

 - Try to make more than 1 meme by duplicating the HTML portion of the code
 - Modify the text / image used in the meme on the HTML portion
 - Try to modify the font-size using the CSS tab.
-- Make a new gist where you try to answer the following questions
+- Make a new HAX.PSU.EDU BLOG POST where you try to answer the following questions
   - Provide a Link to your fork of the codepen
   - The top of the JS code says `import ....` what is this doing?
 Is this vanilla?
   - The bottom says `export { MemeMaker };` what do you think this does?
 Is this vanilla?